Book Corner: Arthur by Giles Kristian

 St Martin’s Kirk, Haddington

 Following her husband’s death Ada played little part in the politics of Scotland.
 She did, however, take great interest in the futures of her children, arranging the marriages of her daughters and seeking a bride for her son, King Malcolm IV.
-She later retired to her dower lands at Haddington in East Lothian, given to her by David I and possibly the 1st Royal Burgh in Scotland.
+She later retired to her dower lands at Haddington in East Lothian, given to her by David I. It was possibly the first Royal Burgh in Scotland.

-A generous patroness of the Church, Ada de Warenne died in 1178, shortly after founding the nunnery at Haddington She is believed to be buried in the Haddington area, although the exact location of her grave is lost to history.
+A generous patroness of the Church, Ada de Warenne died in 1178, shortly after founding the nunnery at Haddington.
+She is believed to be buried in the Haddington area, possibly in St Mary’s Church, although the exact location of her grave is lost to history.
 In 1198 her grandson, the future Alexander II, would be born in her old palace at Haddington, after her dower-lands were passed on to her daughter-in-law, Queen Ermengarde.

 *